phoenixtahoe/Me-/README.md

-This is my React.js App that I currently have running on a ubunutu VPS!
+This is my React.js App that I currently have running on a ubuntu VPS!

 My website can be found here: https://pdavid.net
 Contact: phoenix@pdavid.net